AMERICAN UNIVERSITY TRANSFER

 Seattle International Airport.

-The college welcomes about 400 international students from 40 countries.
-The
+The college welcomes about 400 international students from

-top tencountries represented at Green River, with approximate number of
+countries represented at Green River, with approximate

 students, include: